 6. Is 3d Street Art Legal?

 100% Legal.
-Although Street Art sounds edgy and feels like graffiti , when used for events or marketing correctly it's perfectly legal.
-3d Pavement Art is painted on to a vinyl or canvas in our studios and then the artwork is taken to an event location (usually hired) and installed at the event.
+Although Street Art sounds edgy and feels like graffiti, when used for events or marketing correctly it’s perfectly legal.
+3d Pavement Art is painted onto vinyl or canvas in our studios and then the artwork is taken to an event location (usually hired) and installed at the event.
 Typical event spaces will be busy footfall locations such as shopping malls and train stations and experiential event spaces can be hired directly.
 If a client chooses to take the artwork on a tour of a city or use it in a public space it is advisable to speak to the local authority or Business Improvement District to see if any restrictions are in place.
 But providing, no flyers are given out or any products actively sold using 3d street art in a public location is similar to laying down a picnic blanket.
 If you are causing an obstruction then you may be asked to move.

 6. The 3d Street Art Process

-As with all marketing campaigns, the effectiveness of your ads depends on multiple factors and 3d Street Art Advertising is no different to traditional advertising when it comes to ensuring maximum return through the application of several considerations.
+As with all marketing campaigns, the effectiveness of your ads depends on multiple factors and 3d Street Art Advertising is no different from traditional advertising when it comes to ensuring maximum return through the application of several considerations.

 Right Message- The most effective 3d street art marketing and advertising campaigns have been with a really fun and engaging piece of artwork that people grasp immediately.
 We normally advise branding and content to be subtle but essential.
 The right mix EG 90% entertainment and 10% education is the most effective.
-Make the 3d artwork fun to engage with that consumers want to have their photos taken with and share online is a much better investment than a boring corporate logo in 3d that everyone ignores and walks past.
+Making the 3d artwork fun to engage with that consumers want to have their photos taken with and shared online is a much better investment than a boring corporate logo in 3d that everyone ignores and walks past.